 Even at that time, the style saw a few modifications.
 One version featured cropped sleeves and long wrappers, while another had cropped wrappers and long sleeves.

-Today, stylish women and fashion designers alike have taken the idea to varying degrees: beaded blouses with short sleeves, cropped wrappers and sleeves, modern-style tops with traditional wrappers and the ubiquitous sarong-style wrapper.
+Today, stylish women and fashion designers alike have taken the idea to various degrees: beaded blouses with short sleeves, cropped wrappers and sleeves, modern-style tops with traditional wrappers, and the ubiquitous sarong-style wrapper.

 The trend has also evolved to incorporating non-traditional fabrics chiffon, silk, satin, linen in recreating this traditional style, and there is even the Oleku dress, where blouse and wrapper are sewn into a one-piece ensemble.